meringue7/Writeups/HTB/Forest/Forest.md

 SMB         10.129.62.73    445    FOREST           [+] htb.local\:
 ```

-It's confirmed, it is the same for ldap?
+It's confirmed!
+Is it the same for LDAP?

 ```bash
 nxc ldap FOREST.htb.local -u '' -p ''